wkliao/HEP/NOvA/concatenate.md

 ### Chunk Ownership
-* When compression of a dataset is enabled, a chunk can only be compressed and decompressed by a single process.
-The ownership of chunks becomes the parallel I/O (data partitioning) pattern for a dataset.
-The internal design of chunk ownership in HDF5 is based on which process accesses the biggest portion of a chunk.
-An MPI collective communication is called to calculate the ownership which needs to be consistent among all processes.
-All I/O requests to a chunk are shipped to the chunk owner through MPI communication calls (isend/irecv).
+* When compression of a dataset is enabled, a chunk can only be compressed by a single process during a parallel/collective write.
+The ownership of chunks becomes the parallel I/O (data partitioning) pattern for the paralle write.
+The HDF5 policy on assigning chunk ownership is to assign the owner to the process that accesses the biggest portion of a chunk.
+An MPI collective communication is called to negotiate the ownership which needs to be consistent among all the processes.
+All I/O requests to a chunk are then shipped to the chunk owner through MPI communication calls (isend/irecv).
+* For reads, there is no ownership assigned.
+Each process reads the whole chunks that intersects with its requests and decompress the chunks.
+Therefore, one chunk may be read by multiple processes.
-* **TODO** -- In order to balance the workload of I/O, compression, and decompression, an application-level chunk redistribution among processes (and align them with chunk boundaries) is necessary.
+* **TODO** -- In order to balance the workload of I/O, compression, and decompression, an application-level chunk redistribution among processes (and align them with chunk boundaries) may improve performance.
 This idea leads to Strategy 3 (see below).
 However, HDF5 internally ships the write data to the chunk owners, which is equivalent to Strategy 3 for the write case.

 ### Metadata Operation Modes
 * :question: